jellyfin/jellyfin.org/content/developers/docs/api/authentication.md

 ## Username & password

 The most obvious and easiest form of authentication would be authenticating by username.
 This will require developers to prompt the user for their username and password.
-Once entered, a call can be made against the API to authenticate by username.
+Once entered, a call can be made to the [AuthenticateWithUserByName](https://api.jellyfin.org/#tag/User/operation/AuthenticateUserByName) operation.

 Some users may not have a password.
 In this scenario, the developer would still authenticate by username but would leave the password field as an empty string.